 Microsoft’s scale in the systems software space

-As of October 05, 2016, Microsoft continues to be the largest software player by market capitalization on a global scale.
-It’s followed by Oracle (ORCL).
-Red Hat (RHT), ServiceNow (NOW), and Tableau Software are also among the leading players in the systems software space.
+As of January 25, 2017, Microsoft continues to be the largest software player by market capitalization on a global scale.
+It’s followed by Oracle (ORCL), Red Hat (RHT), ServiceNow (NOW), and Tableau Software, which are also among the leading players in the systems software space.

 EV multiples and dividend yields

-Microsoft was trading at a forward EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of ~10.9x on October 5, 2016.
-By comparison, Red Hat’s EV-to-EBITDA multiple was ~20.3x, and Oracle’s (ORCL) was ~8.6x on the same date.
+Microsoft was trading at a forward EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of ~25x on January 25, 2016.
+By comparison, Red Hat’s EV-to-EBITDA multiple was ~16.2x, and Oracle’s was ~21.5x on the same date.

-In the next and final part of this series, we’ll look at analyst recommendations.
+In the next and final part, we’ll look at analyst recommendations.